euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 Reviewers then discuss the manuscripts openly on the PR page until it is ready for acceptance.

+The main reference for these proceedings is hosted on the arXiv.org preprint server [arXiv]_ and the arXiv identifier [arXivID]_ is considered a part of the citation record for the proceedings.

 While the publication of associated open-source software is not mandatory for the participation in the proceedings, it is encouraged by the program committee and most contributions provide at least a publicly accessible source code.